uga-libraries/aip-aptrust/README.md

 1. Unzips and untars the AIP, resulting in a bag, and validates the bag.

-2. Verifies the bag meets APTrust limits for size and name lengths.
+2. Verifies the bag meets APTrust limits.
    * The entire bag must be under 5 TB.
-   * No file or directory name can be 0 characters or exceed 255 characters, including the file extension.
+   * No file or directory name can be 0 characters or exceed 255 characters.
+   * No file or directory name can start with a dash or include a newline, carriage return, tab, vertical tab, or ascii bell.

 3. Adds metadata fields to the bagit-info.txt file using default values or information from the preservation.xml file in the AIP.

 4. Adds a new file, aptrust-info.txt, to the bag metadata files.
 The aptrust-info.txt file uses default values or information from the preservation.xml file in the AIP.

-5. Replaces impermissible characters in file and directory names with underscores and creates a log of any name changes.
-Names may not start with a dash and may not contain any of five special whitespace characters.

-6. Validates and tars the bag.
+5. Validates and tars the bag.

 The script also creates a log (a CSV) with the name of each AIP, if any renaming is done, output from any anticipated errors that were encountered, and if the AIP was successfully transformed.
 Information for an AIP is saved to this log when an anticipated error is encountered or after transformation is complete.